Power Apps Variables

 With Function

-The Power Apps With Function, while technically not a variable, is a powerful way to break down complex formulas into smaller pieces.
+The Power Apps With function is a powerful way to break down complex formulas into smaller pieces, while not a variable.

-- Here are some examples of how to use With Functions.
+- Here are examples of using With Functions.

 - Cannot be reused outside the With function itself.